 The countdown to the removal of the Google Ads metric, Average Position, has begun.
 One of the oldest metrics is no longer being supported on the advertising platform, and advertisers are now looking for an alternative to what was the primary metric for making optimization decisions.
 To recap, here’s what Average Position is and why Google is getting rid of it.

 What is Average Position and why is Google getting rid of it?

 Average Position is a metric that determines which order ads appear on Google’s search engine results pages (SERPs).

-As search advertising evolves over time, Google claims the metric has become less valuable for performance measure, which is why average position will no longer be supported in Google Ads.
+As search advertising evolves over time, Google claims the metric has become less valuable for performance measures, which is why Average Position will no longer be supported in Google Ads.
 However, in light of the removal of this metric, Google has introduced new metrics that pertain to auction performance and SERP visibility:

 - Search top impression rate “Impr.
 (Top) %” is the percent of your ad impressions that are shown anywhere above the organic search results.